-The Shale Network is a project funded by the National Science Foundation to help scientists and citizens store data about water resources that may be affected by gas exploitation in shale.
-Started in November 2011, the project includes scientists from Penn State, the University of Pittsburgh, Dickinson College and from throughout northeastern Pennsylvania.
+The Shale Network is a project funded by the National Science Foundation to help scientists and citizens pubish data about water resources that may be affected by gas exploitation in shale.
+Started in November 2011, the project was initiated by scientists from Penn State, the University of Pittsburgh, Dickinson College and from throughout Pennsylvania.

 Our goal is to find, organize, and upload data for water resources for online publication.
 Your data can help.
 To learn more about the Shale Network and how you can help, contact us.